This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 Place the cut doughnuts and doughnut holes onto the second baking pan.
 Re-roll dough scraps and cut out remaining circles.
 Refrigerate the doughnuts for 20 to 30 minutes.

-Heat 2 to 3 inches of oil in a large deep-sided pan until a candy thermometer reaches 350 degrees.
-Line a baking sheet with several layers of paper towels and set aside.
+Heat 2 to 3 inches of oil in a large deep-sided pan until a candy thermometer reaches 350 degrees F. Line a baking sheet with several layers of paper towels and set aside.

 Gently drop a few doughnuts at a time into the hot oil.
 Do not overcrowd the pan.
 Fry until golden brown, turn over and fry the other side.

-Remove doughnuts from oil and drain on paper towels for one minute.
+Remove doughnuts from oil and drain on paper towels or a wire rack for one minute.

 Dip the warm doughnuts into the glaze or cinnamon sugar.